RAG

 What Is Average Precision?

 Average precision (AP) is a ranking-quality metric that summarizes how well a retrieval system places relevant items at the top of a ranked list.
-It is the area under the precision-recall curve for a single query — equivalently, the average of precision values measured at every rank position where a relevant item appears.
+It is the area under the precision-recall curve for a single query. equivalently, the average of precision values measured at every rank position where a relevant item appears.
 AP is the per-query primitive behind mean average precision (MAP), the canonical aggregate for retrieval benchmarks.
 In RAG and rag-family stacks, AP scores the retriever and reranker stages.
 FutureAGI exposes the closest in-stack metrics through PrecisionAtK, RecallAtK, NDCG, and MRR evaluators on a versioned Dataset.

 Why Average Precision Matters in Production LLM and Agent Systems

 Retrieval quality determines RAG quality.
 If the right chunk is not in the top-k handed to the LLM, even a perfect generator cannot produce a grounded answer.
 AP measures exactly this: how aggressively does the system rank relevant items above irrelevant ones?
-Reporting only top-1 accuracy or recall@10 hides the difference between “the right answer is at position 1” and “the right answer is at position 9 buried under noise” — both can satisfy recall@10, but the LLM only meaningfully attends to the first few chunks.
+Reporting only top-1 accuracy or recall@10 hides the difference between “the right answer is at position 1” and “the right answer is at position 9 buried under noise”. both can satisfy recall@10, but the LLM only meaningfully attends to the first few chunks.

 How FutureAGI Handles Average Precision and Ranking Quality

 FutureAGI’s approach is to score ranking quality at every stage of the retrieval chain on a versioned dataset.
-There is no managed AveragePrecision evaluator in fi.evals — the standard ML metric is best computed per-query and aggregated by the platform layer — but the related rank-aware evaluators are part of the local-metric stack and run identically.
+There is no managed AveragePrecision evaluator in fi.evals. the standard ML metric is best computed per-query and aggregated by the platform layer. but the related rank-aware evaluators are part of the local-metric stack and run identically.

 When a candidate embedding model is being evaluated, the workflow uses Agent Command Center traffic-mirroring to send a percentage of live queries to the candidate while the production model still serves users.
 The mirrored cohort is scored with NDCG and PrecisionAtK against ground truth from the human-annotation queue.
 Promotion is gated on the regression eval result.
 When Groundedness drops in production but the LLM didn’t change, the FutureAGI dashboard’s eval-fail-rate-by-cohort on retrieval evaluators almost always identifies the upstream regression.
+Compared with Ragas, which reports retrieval metrics on static datasets, the FutureAGI surface keeps the same metric attached to live spans.

-How to Measure or Detect It
+How to Measure or Detect Ranking Quality

 Use rank-aware evaluators rather than raw recall numbers:

-• PrecisionAtK: fraction of top-K results that are relevant.
+• PrecisionAtK. fraction of top-K results that are relevant.
 Use K matching what the LLM actually consumes.

-• RecallAtK: fraction of all relevant results that appear in top K — pair with precision.
+• RecallAtK. fraction of all relevant results that appear in top K. pair with precision.

-• NDCG: rank-position-weighted relevance, the strongest single ranking metric.
+• NDCG. rank-position-weighted relevance, the strongest single ranking metric.

-• MRR: rank of the first relevant result; useful when one canonical answer dominates.
+• MRR. rank of the first relevant result; useful when one canonical answer dominates.

 A minimal precision/recall check on retrieval output:

-from fi.evals import PrecisionAtK, NDCG
+from fi.evals import PrecisionAtK, NDCG, MRR

 precision = PrecisionAtK(k=5)